goldenplanetdk/js-obb/README.md

 ## OBB JavaScript shared code

-Collection of general-purpose in-house JS functions and classes for OpenBizBox apps.
+Collection of general-purpose in-house JS functions and classes for OpenBizBox apps

+### Requirements

+- `jQuery` and `lodash` must be available before including these scripts
+- `init.js` must be included before all other files

 ### Usage